 Why you'd hire a partial planner: If you've got most of the wedding planning under control but could use a helping hand for some things, a part-time planner is perfect for you.
 Part-time planners are also a more budget-friendly way to get professional help with your wedding.

 A destination planner is similar to a full-time planner, but they have expertise in planning events at your wedding site (say, you want an over-the-top celebration in Europe or a luxurious wedding weekend in Hawaii).
-"In addition to the full-service scope of planning, this pro can help you scout the perfect location, venue and vendors; support your guests with travel and accommodations; design trip itineraries; and navigate cultural differences, laws and regulations," Couick notes.
+"In addition to the full-service scope of planning, this pro can help you scout the perfect location, wedding venue and vendors; support your guests with travel and accommodations; design trip itineraries; and navigate cultural differences, laws and regulations," Couick notes.

 Why you'd hire a destination planner: "Because getting married on a pristine shoreline or at a centuries-old manor across the pond is the most beautiful vision you can think of—but travel itineraries, customs, language and cultural barriers, and logistics for a weekend of events for your entire guest list is not," Couick says.
 If you want the entire experience to be as great as the wedding itself, tapping a destination planning pro might be the best choice for your nuptials.

-Why you'd hire a month-of coordinator: If you want to soak up every last minute of your wedding day instead of worrying about the other vendors arriving on time, a month-of coordinator is the perfect fit for you.
+Why you'd hire a coordinator: If you want to soak up every last minute of your wedding day instead of worrying about the other vendors arriving on time, a month-of coordinator is the perfect fit for you.
 You've done all the heavy lifting for your wedding day (sent out invitations, found a venue, hired vendors), but maybe you could use some help tying up all the loose ends.
 A month-of coordinator will handle all of the details, troubleshoot any problems and keep your timeline flowing so you can enjoy your wedding day.

 Last, but certainly not least are event designers.
 This type of professional is very different from a planner, which may come as a surprise to many to-be-weds.
-While planners handle logistics, timelines and other vendors, an event designer handles your floor plan and the overall wedding aesthetic.
+While planners handle logistics, timelines and other vendors, an event designer handles your floor plan and the overall wedding design and aesthetic.
 They'll listen to your ideas and assess the logistical parameters of your wedding by viewing the space and working within your budget.
 "They'll develop a cohesive and stylish look, feel, mood and overall aesthetic of your wedding day in a realistic way," Couick says.

 Why you'd hire an event designer: You've got the planning and logistics of your wedding on lock, but you want help bringing your creative vision to life.
 A professional event designer will help you turn all of those Pinterest collections and mood boards into reality.